sandeshbnataraj/automation-infra-portfolio/README.md

 ### *Exploring how complex engineering challenges can be solved at scale.*

-### **Credentials & Focus**

-* ✅ **CKA — Certified Kubernetes Administrator**
-* 📖 **AWS Solutions Architect Professional — In Progress**
-*
 ---

-# **Executive Summary**
+## **Executive Summary**

 I design and operate **secure, scalable, and automated platforms** that take ideas from commit to production with **speed, reliability, and confidence**.
-My expertise spans **cloud infrastructure, container orchestration, and infrastructure as code** — always focused on building systems that are **production-ready, auditable, and resilient at scale**.
+Backed by my **Certified Kubernetes Administrator (CKA)** credential, I bring hands-on expertise in **cloud infrastructure, container orchestration, and infrastructure as code** — always focused on building systems that are **production-ready, auditable, and resilient at scale**.

 This portfolio is a **living showcase** of that mindset: continuously evolving and expanding.
-Alongside my proven infrastructure and DevOps projects, I’m now **pivoting into ML/AI infrastructure and platform engineering**, building the foundations that power the next generation of intelligent systems.
+Alongside proven infrastructure work, I’m now **pivoting into ML/AI infrastructure and platform engineering**, building the foundations that power the next generation of intelligent systems.

 If you’re looking for someone who can **architect, automate, and optimize modern infrastructure end-to-end — and grow into AI-driven platforms — you’ve found them.**